-- If scholars are in danger of being retained, parents will be notified in writing by regular mail. - If a scholar is in danger of being retained, parents can appeal by writing to the principal within 15 days of the date on the letter from the school. - If a scholar is not meeting academic standards, other criteria may be considered in making the ultimate decision of whether or not a scholar will be promoted, including behavior.
+- If scholars are in danger of being retained, the school's administrative office will notify parents in writing by regular mail.
+Parents can appeal by writing to the principal within 15 days of the date on the letter. - If a scholar is not meeting academic standards, other criteria may be considered in making the ultimate decision of whether or not a scholar will be promoted, including behavior.

-Promotion Criteria for students in Elementary and Middle School grades 3-8:
+Promotion Criteria for Scholars in Elementary and Middle School Grades 3-8:

 The following criteria will be considered for promoting scholars in grades 3-8.
-Students who do not meet these criteria will be in jeopardy of being promoted.
+Scholars who do not meet these criteria will be in jeopardy of not being promoted.
 The ultimate decision to promote will be at the discretion of the principal.

-The principal will meet with parents of students whose promotion is in doubt, as necessary.
-If scholars are in danger of being retained, parents will be notified in writing by regular mail during the spring of each school year.
-In response, parents can appeal by writing to the principal within 15 days of the date on the letter from the school.
+The principal will meet with parents of scholars whose promotion is in doubt, as necessary.
+If scholars are in danger of being retained, the school's administrative office will notify parents in writing by regular mail during the spring of each school year.
+In response, parents can appeal by writing to the principal within 15 days of the date on the letter.